 - 4.1 The potential effects of development on Ashdown Forest were assessed during the HRA process for the Mid Sussex District Plan.
-The screening exercise carried out in late 2007 and early 2008 found likely significant effects5 on the Ashdown Forest SPA as a result of increased recreational activity arising from new residential development and related population growth that is likely to disturb the ground-nesting birds.
-Further information can be found in the HRA for the Mid Sussex District Plan (see Chapter 6: Disturbance Impact Pathways). - 4.2 A 2008 survey investigating visitor access patterns at Ashdown Forest found that the majority (83%) of visitors originated from within a 7km distance from Ashdown Forest.
+The screening exercise carried out in late 2007 and early 2008 found likely significant effects on the Ashdown Forest SPA as a result of increased recreational activity arising from new residential development and related population growth that is likely to disturb the ground-nesting birds.
+Further information can be found in the HRA for the Mid Sussex District Plan (see Chapter 6: Disturbance Impact Pathways). - 4.2 Data analysis of a survey investigating visitor access patterns at Ashdown Forest found that the majority of regular visitors originated from within a 7km distance from Ashdown Forest.
 Within this 7km 'zone of influence', measures to reduce recreational pressure would be most effective, therefore, residential development leading to a net increase in dwellings will need to contribute to an appropriate level of mitigation.
-This will be in the form of providing a Suitable Alternative Natural Greenspace (SANG), either on the development site itself or through a financial contribution towards a strategic SANG, and a separate financial contribution towards a Strategic Access Management and Monitoring (SAMM) strategy. - 4.3 In terms of atmospheric pollution, the Mid Sussex Transport Study indicates that projected traffic increases are well below the threshold deemed as significant and, therefore, the HRA report concludes that adverse effects are unlikely and no further measures are necessary.
-In order to promote good practice, however, the emerging District Plan contains measures to encourage sustainable transport and the requirements for avoidance and mitigation in relation to air pollution.
+This will be in the form of providing a Suitable Alternative Natural Greenspace (SANG), either on the development site itself or through a financial contribution towards a strategic SANG, and a separate financial contribution towards a Strategic Access Management and Monitoring (SAMM) strategy.
+An assessment of reasonable alternatives to the 7km zone of influence and the mitigation approach has been made in the District Plan Sustainability Appraisal (Incorporating Strategic Environmental Assessment) (November 2015).
+It is considered that that assessment can be applied to the HRAs for neighbourhood plans. - 4.3 In terms of atmospheric pollution, the Mid Sussex Transport Study indicates that projected traffic increases are well below the threshold deemed as significant and, therefore, the HRA report concludes that significant effects are unlikely and no further measures are necessary.

-5 Based on current evidence, it cannot be shown that there will not be a likely significant effect, so applying the precautionary principle, the HRA considers that proposals resulting in new residential development will have a likely significant effect on Ashdown Forest.
+&lt;sup>5 Based on current evidence, it cannot be shown that there will not be a likely significant effect, so applying the precautionary principle, the HRA considers that proposals resulting in new residential development will have a likely significant effect on Ashdown Forest.